truekas/PencilSharpener/README.md

 /usr/share/vboot/bin/set_gbb_flags.sh 0x80b3
 flashrom --wp-enable
 ```
-Hit `esc + refresh + power` to go back into the recovery menu, boot onto your v124 recovery USB and follow its instructions.
+Hit `esc + refresh + power` to go back into the recovery menu, boot onto your v124 recovery USB, and follow its instructions.
 Follow the [rolled keys steps](#fixing-rolled-keys) if you keyroll again.

 After the recovery process is complete, choose to boot into ChromeOS.
 Then switch to the VT2 console on the sign-in screen by pressing `ctrl + alt + f2`.